-Dress Description Occasions for Wear Articles to be worn optionally or when ordered No. 13- contd.
-Black Boots. (d) Short Khaki Puttees may be ordered as an alternative to anklets in commando units.
-No. 14 Working Dress-Landing Craft Only Blue Beret.
+Dress Description Occasions for Wear Articles to be worn optionally or when ordered.
+No. 14 Working Dress-Landing Craft Only Beret.
 Blue Battledress.
-Whistle and Blue Lanyard.
+Blue Lanyard.
 Web Belt.
 Black Boots.
 Routine duties and training. (a) Black Shoes may be worn except when on duty with troops. (b) Black Web Anklets may be worn when ordered.